How to Prevent Search Engines from Indexing WordPress Site

 Method 4: Block search engines from indexing WordPress site with Password Protecting using Plugin

 In case above given method feels overwhelming to you, you can also automate this method.
 Or in case you are using managed WordPress hosting solutions, you don’t have access to cPanel.
 In such cases, you can use a plugin to password protect your WordPress site.
 There are tons of plugins that can help to password protect your site.
 You can use a Password Protected plugin .
 Password Protected plugin allows you to protect your WordPress site with a single password.
 Keep in mind that this plugin can only protect your WordPress site’s content, not your images or other uploaded files.
 Therefore, if someone enters the URL of your images, they will be able to gain access to your image file, even when you have this plugin activated.
+You can read about how to Remove Malware from a WordPress Website.
+Check out the WordPress theme builder and best WordPress website builders.

 How to prevent search engines from indexing WordPress site: Conclusion